Air Conditioner Electrical Problems

 AC Thermostat Problems

 Smart thermostats and Wi-Fi thermostats have introduced new convenience and comfort control to home cooling.
 But they’re also intricate pieces of equipment that are susceptible to failure.
 If your digital thermostat is damaged, your air conditioner may turn on or off at the incorrect times or fail to cool your home to the desired temperature.
+Try checking the power on your thermostat when the AC stops working.

-AC Voltage Issues
+Air Conditioning Voltage Issues

 It’s possible your home’s power supply and the power needs of your air conditioner don’t match up.
 An air conditioner that gets too much voltage from the power grid will burn out an internal safety fuse.
 You’ll need an AC technician to replace the fuse and install a voltage regulator to prevent excess voltage from causing continued damage to your AC.